 About 3.9 million Americans are infected with hepatitis C that affects the liver, and many don’t know it.
 For diagnosis and treatment of this possibly deadly disease, contact Gastro Office and expert gastroenterologist, Dr. Krishna Rayapudi.
-If you live in Hilliard, Ohio or the surrounding communities, you can call his office or book an appointment online to learn about Hepatitis C and your health.
+If you live in Hilliard, Ohio or the greater Columbus area, you can call his office or book an appointment online to learn about Hepatitis C and your health.

 Hepatitis C is a viral infection that can damage your liver.
 There are several variations of hepatitis C, with type 1 being most common.
 It wasn’t discovered until 1989.
 You can live with the virus for years with no symptoms as it slowly damages your liver.
 Once symptoms appear, liver damage may not be reversed.

 In the United States, hepatitis C infection is the most common cause of chronic hepatitis and the most common reason for liver transplants.